-(1) Counties may establish and operate drug courts.
+(1) Jurisdictions may establish and operate drug courts.

 (2) For the purposes of this section, "drug court" means a court that has special calendars or dockets designed to achieve a reduction in recidivism and substance abuse among nonviolent, substance abusing felony and nonfelony offenders, whether adult or juvenile, by increasing their likelihood for successful rehabilitation through early, continuous, and intense judicially supervised treatment; mandatory periodic drug testing; and the use of appropriate sanctions and other rehabilitation services.

 (3)(a) Any jurisdiction that seeks a state appropriation to fund a drug court program must first: